Edward and Elaine Brown: 2009 indictment, trial, and guilty verdicts for the Browns

 The Browns filed numerous pre-trial motions, contending (among other things) that the United States is owned by Paine Webber and that "the most powerful court in America is not the United States Supreme Court, but the Supreme Court of Pennsylvania."
 According to the Concord Monitor, the Browns filed "about 30 motions, expressing views that their case is governed by commercial law, that they are not the people named in the indictment, that the federal government has no authority and that they can resolve all charges with 'promissory notes' for billions of dollars."
 The Browns also claimed: "The U.S. has not had a Treasury since 1921"; "The United States does not have any employees because there is no longer a United States"; "There are no judicial courts in America and there has not been since 1789"; "There have not been any Judges in America since 1789"; "The Revolutionary War was a fraud"; "America is a British colony"; "Britain is owned by the Vatican"; and "A 1040 form [Form 1040, U.S. Individual Income Tax Return] is for tribute paid to Britain".
 Elaine Brown's court-appointed lawyer requested that her competency be evaluated.
 On June 2, 2009, the court ruled that Edward and Elaine Brown were competent to stand trial.

 On July 9, 2009, Edward and Elaine Brown were found guilty by the federal district court jury of all counts charged.

-On October 2, 2009, Elaine Brown was sentenced to 35 years in a Federal prison.
+On October 2, 2009, Elaine Brown was sentenced to 35 years in a federal prison.

 In January 2010, Edward Brown was sentenced to 37 years in prison.

 Edward and Elaine Brown appealed these convictions to the United States Court of Appeals for the First Circuit, but the convictions were upheld by the Court of Appeals on January 19, 2012.
 Elaine Brown filed a petition for writ of certiorari with the United States Supreme Court, but the Supreme Court denied her petition on May 21, 2012.

-In September 2011, Edward and Elaine Brown were identified by the Federal Bureau of Investigation (FBI) as being members of the sovereign citizen movement.

 Edward Brown is scheduled for release on June 9, 2034, when he would be about 92 years old.
 Elaine Brown was originally scheduled for release in November 2042.
 However, her sentence was shorted to time served as a result of a U.S. Supreme Court decision in another case which found the minimum sentencing in weapons laws, in this case a 30-year minimum for use of explosives, was invalid.
 She was released on February 28, 2020, and has sought divorce.
 Ed Brown requested a reduction to time served at appeal, but the use of explosives count was reduced to 300 months, so he would have roughly 17 additional years over his 13 served.